Solomon1732/infinity-labs-repository/README.md

 # infinity-labs-repository
-A repository for holding my infinity labs java projects
+A repository for holding infinity labs java projects